plippe/blog/_posts/2019-05-01-taming-cats-applicative.md

 res1: Option[List[Int]] = None
 ```

 `.mapN` is a helper for `tupled`, and then `map`.
-It composes Applicatives into an tuple, and maps over it.
+It composes Applicatives into a tuple and maps over it.

 ```scala
 scala> (1.some, 2.some, 3.some).mapN {